Million Dollar Quartet: Recording session

 The jam session seems to have happened by pure chance.
-Perkins, who by this time had already met success with "Blue Suede Shoes", had come into the studios that day accompanied by his brothers Clayton and Jay and by drummer W.S.
-Holland, their aim being to record some new material, including a revamped version of an old blues song, "Matchbox".
+Perkins, who by this time had already met success with "Blue Suede Shoes", had come into the studios that day accompanied by his brothers Clayton and Jay and by drummer W. S. Holland, their aim being to record some new material, including a revamped version of an old blues song, "Matchbox".
 Sam Phillips, the owner of Sun Records, who wanted to try to fatten this sparse rockabilly instrumentation, had brought in his latest acquisition, Jerry Lee Lewis, still unknown outside Memphis, to play piano (at the time, a Wurlitzer Spinet) on the Perkins session.
 Lewis's first Sun single would be released a few days later.
 Sometime in the early afternoon, 21-year-old Elvis Presley, a former Sun artist now with RCA Victor, arrived to pay a casual visit accompanied by a girlfriend, Marilyn Evans.

 After chatting with Phillips in the control room, Presley listened to the playback of Perkins's session, which he pronounced to be good.
 Then he went into the studio and some time later, the jam session began.
 At some point during the session, Sun artist Johnny Cash, who had recently enjoyed a few hit records on the country charts, arrived as well.
 (Cash wrote in his autobiography Cash that he had been first to arrive at the Sun Studio that day, wanting to listen in on the Perkins recording session.)
 Jack Clement was engineering that day and remembers saying to himself "I think I'd be remiss not to record this," and so he did.
 After running through a number of songs, Elvis and his girlfriend Evans slipped out as Jerry Lee pounded away on the piano.
 Cash wrote in Cash that "no one wanted to follow Jerry Lee, not even Elvis."
 Whatever Elvis's feelings may or may not have been in regard to "following" Lewis, Presley was clearly the "star" of the impromptu jam session, which consisted largely of snippets of gospel songs that the four artists had all grown up singing.
 The recordings show Elvis, the most nationally and internationally famous of the four at the time, to be the focal point of what was a casual, spur-of-the-moment gathering of four artists who would each go on to contribute greatly to the seismic shift in popular music in the late 1950s.

 During the session, Phillips called a local newspaper, the Memphis Press-Scimitar.
-Bob Johnson, the newspaper's entertainment editor, came over to the studios with UPI representative Leo Sora with photographer George Pierce.
+Bob Johnson, the newspaper's entertainment editor, came over to the studios with UPI representative Leo Sora and photographer George Pierce.
 Johnson wrote an article about the session, which appeared the following day in the Press-Scimitar under the headline "Million Dollar Quartet".
 The article contained the now-famous photograph of Presley seated at the piano surrounded by Lewis, Perkins and Cash (the uncropped version of the photo also includes Evans, shown seated atop the piano).